 During the early part of this century lakes Kai Iwi, Taharoa and Waikere along with Shag Lake and an unnamed lake northwest of Lake Waikare were known as the Rotorima Lakes (five lakes).
 The Lakes district was at the time a major gumdigging area.
 Five gumdiggers huts were observed on the western shores of Lake Kai Iwi in the late 1870s.
 In 1892 there was a small gumdigging camp including a general store on the eastern shores of Lake Taharoa.
 In 1908 a camp was established on the eastern shores of Shag Lake.
 The largest gumdiggers camp (Jacksons) was established near Johnsons Swamp south of Lake Kai Iwi.

 In the early 1900s an attempt was made by the Hall Brothers to drain Lake Kai Iwi for gum recovery operations.
-A drain was dug from the present Lake Kai Iwi outlet to Johnsons Swamp and the lake lowered by about 2 metres.
+A drain was dug from the present Lake Kai Iwi outlet to Johnsons Swamp and the lake lowered by about two metres.
 At about the same time gum was being recovered from Lake Waikare with the aid of a diving bell.